 Good morning.
 You’re reading the Up First newsletter.
-Subscribe to get it in your inbox and listen to the Up First podcast for the news you need to start your day.
+Subscribe to get this in your inbox and listen to the Up First podcast for the news you need to start your day.

-– The Centers for Disease Control and Prevention’s website now states a link between vaccines and autism cannot be ruled out, reversing the agency’s long-held position that there is no link.
-The change aligns with Health Secretary Robert F. Kennedy Jr.’s views that vaccines are dangerous.
-NPR reports there is no new scientific evidence supporting a vaccine-autism connection.
-CDC scientists say they did not change the website wording, and the Department of Health and Human Services declined to say who ordered the revision.
-A headline on the CDC page still asserts vaccines don’t cause autism but includes an asterisk noting the agency will not remove that statement because of an agreement with Republican Sen. Bill Cassidy, who provided a key confirmation vote for Kennedy.
+– CDC website wording now says a vaccine-autism link cannot be ruled out, reversing the agency’s long-standing statement that vaccines do not cause autism.
+The change echoes views held by Health Secretary Robert F. Kennedy Jr. that vaccines pose risks, though NPR reports there is no new scientific evidence supporting a vaccine‑autism connection.
+CDC scientists say they did not personally change the page’s wording, and the Department of Health and Human Services declined to identify who ordered the revision.
+A headline on the CDC page continues to assert that vaccines don’t cause autism but includes an asterisk saying the agency will not remove that line because of an agreement with Republican Sen. Bill Cassidy, who provided a key confirmation vote for Kennedy.

-– President Trump’s chief negotiator presented a new 28-point peace plan to Ukrainian President Volodymyr Zelenskyy.
-Observers note the plan keeps hope for ending the war but would demand major territorial concessions from Ukraine—concessions Kyiv has repeatedly rejected.
-The administration appears focused on securing a yes to the plan; analysts say Trump prioritizes ending the fighting over detailed terms.
-Russia seeks strategic territory, while Ukraine wants firm security guarantees from the U.S. and allies.
+– The Trump administration’s chief negotiator delivered a new 28-point peace proposal to Ukrainian President Volodymyr Zelenskyy.
+Supporters say the plan keeps hopes for ending the war alive; critics note it would demand major territorial concessions Ukraine has repeatedly rejected.
+Analysts say the administration appears focused on securing a yes from Kyiv, prioritizing an end to fighting over resolving every detail.
+Russia is widely seen as seeking strategic territory, while Ukraine is seeking firm security guarantees from the U.S. and allies.

-– Trump will meet New York City Mayor-elect Zohran Mamdani in the Oval Office today, the first in-person meeting between them.
-Mamdani, 34, a Democratic socialist who rose to national attention after his primary win, has been labeled a “communist” by the president on social media.
-The meeting will test Mamdani’s transition from activist to elected leader and his ability to balance policy priorities with political diplomacy.
-The interaction has stakes: the president previously vowed to cut federal funding to New York if Mamdani won.
+– President Trump will host New York City Mayor-elect Zohran Mamdani in the Oval Office today for their first in-person meeting.
+Mamdani, 34, rose to national attention after his primary victory and has been branded a “communist” by the president on social media.
+The meeting will test Mamdani’s transition from activist to elected official and his ability to balance policy priorities with political diplomacy.
+The interaction also carries consequences: Trump previously threatened to cut federal funding to New York if Mamdani won.

-– State and local election officials of both parties are preparing for possible administration interference ahead of next year’s midterms.
-Trump has pushed false claims about U.S. voting and issued an executive order proposing major changes to election systems; courts have largely blocked that order.
-Officials are watching for other potential executive actions that could affect election administration.
+– State and local election officials from both parties say they are preparing for possible administration interference ahead of next year’s midterms.
+Trump has promoted false claims about U.S. voting and issued an executive order proposing major changes to election systems; courts have largely blocked that order.
+Officials are now watching for other potential executive actions that could affect how elections are run.

 Deep dive: Climate tipping points

-The planet has warmed roughly 1.3°C, the World Meteorological Organization says.
-Communities already face stronger storms, flooding and heatwaves.
-Scientists warn that surpassing 1.5°C could trigger large, self-reinforcing changes—climate tipping points—that unfold over decades or centuries and have lasting global impacts.
+The World Meteorological Organization says the planet has warmed roughly 1.3°C. Communities already face more intense storms, flooding and heatwaves, and scientists warn that passing 1.5°C could trigger large, self‑reinforcing shifts—so‑called tipping points—that play out over decades or centuries and have long-term global consequences.
 Key risks include:

 – Coral reef die-offs from heat stress, threatening fisheries, livelihoods and biodiversity.

-– Rapid melting of Greenland and Antarctic ice sheets, driving long-term sea-level rise.
+– Rapid melt of Greenland and Antarctic ice sheets, locking in long-term sea-level rise.

-Follow NPR coverage from COP30, the U.N. climate meeting in Brazil, for updates.
+Follow NPR’s reporting from COP30, the U.N. climate meeting in Brazil, for more updates.

 Weekend picks

-– Movies: Wicked: For Good, starring Ariana Grande and Cynthia Erivo — more songs and spectacle in the sequel; NPR’s review examines whether it lives up to the original.
+– Movies: Wicked: For Good, starring Ariana Grande and Cynthia Erivo — a sequel with more songs and spectacle; NPR reviews whether it measures up to the original.

-– TV: The Beast In Me follows a writer who suspects her new neighbor, a real estate tycoon, may have murdered his first wife.
+– TV: The Beast In Me follows a writer who suspects her new neighbor, a real estate tycoon, may have killed his first wife.

 – Books: Three new poetry collections explore identity, suffering and hope.